slsa-framework/slsa/docs/spec/draft/source-requirements.md

 There exists an identity management system or some other means of identifying actors.
 This system may be a federated authentication system (AAD, Google, Okta, GitHub, etc) or custom implementation (gittuf, gpg-signatures on commits, etc).
-The SCP MUST document how actors are identified for the purposes of attribution.
+The SCS MUST document how actors are identified for the purposes of attribution.

-Activities conducted on the SCP SHOULD be attributed to authenticated identities.
+Activities conducted on the SCS SHOULD be attributed to authenticated identities.

 ### Level 3: Source Provenance Attestations

 Summary:
-A consumer can ask the SCP for everything it knows about a specific revision of a repository.
+A consumer can ask the SCS for everything it knows about a specific revision of a repository.
 The information is provided in a documented and tamper-resistant format.

 Intended for: